SAP/spartacus-docs/_pages/dev/features/b2b-commerce-organization.md

 B2B Commerce Organization for Spartacus allows companies to manage purchases made through a Spartacus commerce web site.

-The following sections describe how to customize and configure B2B Commerce Organization for Spartacus.
-For information about using B2B Commerce Organization, see [B2B Commerce Organization Tutorial]({{ site.baseurl }}{% link _pages/using/commerceorg/landing-page/b2b-commerce-organization-tutorial.md%}).
+The following sections describe how to customize and configure the Spartacus Organization feature library.
+For information about using B2B Commerce Organization in Spartacus, see [B2B Commerce Organization Tutorial]({{ site.baseurl }}{% link _pages/using/commerceorg/landing-page/b2b-commerce-organization-tutorial.md%}).

 For in-depth information on this feature, see [Commerce Organization](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/8ac27d4d86691014a47588e9126fdf21.html) on the SAP Help Portal.